San Diego State University: Endowment

-The financial endowment of SDSU is valued at $353.2 million as of 2021.
-The primary philanthropic arm of San Diego State University is The Campanile Foundation, controlled by the University Advancement division of the university.
+The financial endowment of SDSU is valued at $495.6 million as of 2021.
+The primary philanthropic arm of San Diego State University is the Campanile Foundation, controlled by the University Advancement division of the university.
 The San Diego State University Research Foundation, an auxiliary corporation owned and controlled by the university, is the manager and administrator of all philanthropic funds and external funding for the university and its affiliated and auxiliary foundations and corporations.

 As of June 30, 2021, permanent assets of the SDSU Campanile Foundation totaled over $520 million.

 For the 2004–2005 academic year, SDSU received over US$157 million in external funding from grants and contracts, as well as an additional US$57 million in donations and charitable giving.
 For 2005–2006, SDSU received US$152 million in grants and contracts to support research.
 This is followed by US$47.7 million in donations, gifts and other charitable giving.

-An auxiliary to The Campanile Foundation is the Aztec Athletic Association, which primarily raises funds for the student athletes in the San Diego State University athletics programs (see discussion of Athletics below and at SDSU Aztecs).